top of page

 What is Azure RBAC?

-Azure provides flexible role-based access control for Azure resources through which you can efficiently manage users access to Azure resources, allow the level of permission, and identify their access to various resources.
-This access control is called Azure role-based access control i.e., Azure RBAC.
+Azure provides flexible role-based access control for Azure resources through which you can efficiently manage user's access to Azure resources, allow the level of permission, and identify their access to various resources.
+This access control is called Azure role-based access control, i.e., Azure RBAC.

 Some scenarios for Azure Access Control (Azure RBAC)